W4RH4WK/cpp-init/opinions.md

 ## On Singletons

 I quite dislike the canonical singleton pattern in C++ where the singleton instance is created lazily on first use (typically from a static local).
-The issue is that this gives you barely any control over the construction and destruction of the instance.
+The issue is that this gives you barely any control over the construction and destruction of the instance and its members.
 Instead, I prefer to make the singleton instance accessible directly by exposing it as a global variable.

 However, I also think that the singleton pattern is overused in general and that the common requirements are orthogonal: